gopalsareen/kubernetes-bitcbucket-pipelines/README.md

     [Dockerfile](Dockerfile)

     The below will build a docker image using [php:7.2-fpm](https://hub.docker.com/_/php) as the base image.
-    Also a php file to represent the successful run of the pipelines and it being deployed successfully to the kube cluster.
+    Also a php file w to represent the successful run of the pipelines and it being deployed successfully to the kube cluster.

         FROM php:7.2-fpm